In early December 2011, I wrote a quick-and-dirty guide to modern-day link baiting. In case you missed it, here’s a snapshot:

 - Infographics – perhaps one of the most popular forms of link bait, inforgraphics turn complex data into meaningful stories using graphics.

-- Interviews – doing interviews with other bloggers and you’re going to get links, traffic and a growing audience.
+- Interviews – do interviews with other bloggers, and you’re going to get links, traffic and a growing audience.

 - Micro sites – creating a micro site around an idea can go viral like The University of Victoria’s The Anything Project.